 Withdrawal Symptoms from Alcohol Can Be Dangerous

 As little as two hours after your last drink, alcohol withdrawal symptoms may begin to appear.
-Symptoms range from mild anxiety to severe issues such as seizures and delirium tremens (DTs) characterized by rapid heartbeat, confusion and fever, which are fatal in approximately 1% to 5% of all cases.
+Symptoms range from mild anxiety to severe issues such as seizures and delirium tremens (DTs) characterized by rapid heartbeat, confusion and fever, which are fatal in approximately 1 to 5 percent of all cases.
 Alcohol detox medication can greatly reduce the intensity of withdrawal symptoms when prescribed by a qualified medical provider.

-Due to the severity of withdrawal symptoms, people who have been drinking heavily for an extended period of time are safest handling their detox period in an inpatient care center.
-Once there, appropriate alcohol detox medication can then be administered with competent medical care and helpful staff members who are present 24 hours each day.
+Due to the severity of withdrawal symptoms, people who have been drinking heavily for an extended period of time are safest handling their detox period in an inpatient care center, where appropriate alcohol detox medication can be administered with competent medical care and helpful staff members who are present 24 hours each day.

 Benzodiazepines are First Choice for Alcohol Withdrawal

 The many different medications within the benzodiazepine category show the best results against alcohol withdrawal symptoms.
 Intermediate to brief lasting benzodiazepines such as Ativan and Serax are preferred over longer lasting varieties such as Valium and Librium.
 With the shorter half-lives (or the length of time it takes for the body to eliminate one-half of the detox medication from the body), medical providers can more easily reduce the dose of the chosen medication over a relatively long period of time, as the ultimate goal is freedom from all drug dependence.